unification-com/wrkchain/templates/docs/md/sections/introduction.md

 2. Fund the public addresses used to write to the WRKChain Root smart contract
 3. Run the Nodes
-4. Run the WRKCHain Oracle software
+4. Run the WRKChain Oracle software

 $__UND_JSON_RPC_NOTE__